Found a mini Jesus figure? Here’s everything you need to know

 The trend took on special meaning when Christian creators began posting videos of hiding tiny Jesus figurines around their church or homes in late 2023 and early 2024.

 It wasn’t long before it caught on.
-Churches and Christian schools began incorporating the little Jesus toys into outreach activities.
+Churches and Christian schools began incorporating the little Jesus toys into outreach activities, including a Christian hiding game.

 For many, it’s become a fun way to express their faith and share the love of Christ.